Skip to content

 Another standout feature is Talkiatry’s allowance for longer-than-average appointment times, if needed.
 Your initial intake session lasts 60 minutes (or 75 minutes for children), giving you plenty of time to discuss your mental health history, goals, and treatment plan.
 Follow-ups range from 30 to 45 minutes—longer than most platforms—ensuring more personalized care.

-According to the website, Talkiatry specializes in:
+According to its website, Talkiatry specializes in:

 • Anxiety